Ready-to-use Vial, Cartridge and Syringe Filling Machines

 Outside decontamination, irradiation or aseptic no-touch transfer (NTT)

-The transfer of the containers to the aseptic area is a crucial in the pharma industry.
-Particularly, in the case of small and medium-sized production quantities, the so-called no-touch transfer (NTT) provides an option for aseptic transfer, which is becoming increasingly important alongside decontamination with E-Beam or H2O2.
+Particularly, in the case of small and medium-sized production quantities, the so-called no-touch transfer (NTT) provides an option for transfer, which is becoming increasingly important alongside decontamination with E-Beam or H2O2.

 In the area of non-contact aseptic transfer, it is differentiated between different stages of development: